christopherwaltham/UBC_PHYS_Python-crash-course/1. Learning Python/README.md

 ```

 ## Functions
 To make their code more readable and easy to reuse, programmers use functions.
-This a very powerful concept that enables the programmer to do a lot of computation by calling a function in one line of code, without needing to know the exact details of how the function works.
+This a very powerful concept that enables us to do a lot of computation by calling a function in one line of code.
+It means that we do not need to know the exact details of how the function works.

 You have used multiple functions already. `Print()` is a function in Python that prints what you pass to it (what is inside the parenthesis) to the console. `len()` and `sum()` are other functions.

 There are a few rules for defining Python functions:
 - Function blocks begin with the keyword `def` followed by the function name, parentheses and a colon.
 - Variables can be passed to the function by placing them inside the parenthesis.
 They are called function arguments or parameters.
+If you have multiple arguments, separate them using commas.
 - The code block within every function is indented.
 - The statement `return` exits a function.
 If you want, you can add a return argument that will be passed back to the caller of the function.
 A return statement with no arguments is the same as return `None`.